 The trails are well marked, with loads of signs and maps at many of the trail intersections.
 Between the tall trees piled with snow, the exquisitely groomed tracks, and the I’ve-got-the-place-to-myself quiet, skiing here is perfection.

 These amazing trails are supported though membership fees and day-use fees.
-You can buy a day pass at the lodge when it’s open (12-4 p.m. on Saturdays and most Sundays during the season) or stick your cash into one of the donation bins at the trailhead.
-Fees are $14 for adults and $10 for youth for skiing and $6 adults and $3 youth for snowshoeing.
+You can buy a day pass at the lodge when it’s open (12-3 p.m. on weekends and most holidays) or stick your cash into one of the donation bins at the trailhead.
+Fees are $15 for adults and $10 for youth for skiing and $10 adults and $5 youth for snowshoeing.
 More info on rates.
 Rentals are also available when the ski shop is open.

-The Fort Kent Outdoor Center trails abut the Lonesome Pines alpine ski area (aka, “the ski tow,” as my friend Nichole and everyone else in Fort Kent says).
+The Fort Kent Outdoor Center trails abut the Lonesome Pines alpine ski area (aka, “the ski tow,” as Nichole says).
 Wanting to explore the trails from a different angle, I parked in the Lonesome Pines lot and picked up the Green Bean trail from there.

 It’s worth noting, these trails run adjacent to a downhill ski area, so they are steep.
 I did quite a bit of duck-walking, but it was manageable.
 And the trails on this side are certainly just as good-looking.